davidmshore/InvestingEssentials/docs/resources/main.md

 Financial topics can be dry reading.
 The right author and style of book can make the big difference between a book you stay interested in versus one that will primarily be used for reference.
 The more you build your foundational understanding, the easier listening will become without the need for things like charts to visualize concepts for you.
 ## Blogs
 - [Crown.org](https://wwwcrown.org/)
 	- Crown Financial Ministries was established in the 1970s with the goal of applying biblical principles of responsible money management.
 The website is set up like a blog and covers various life decisions involving money.
 Resources include a podcast and a few paid courses for people who prefer a guided path or assistance in passing financial knowledge on to the next generation.
-Some notable biblical proverbs on wise investing:
+Some notable biblical proverbs that apply to investing:
-		- Proverbs 6:6-8 Go to the ant, you sluggard!
+		- Proverbs 6:6-8 - Go to the ant, you sluggard!
 Consider her ways and be wise, which, having no captain, overseer or ruler, prepares her food in the summer and gathers her food in the harvest.
 		- Proverbs 21:5 - The plans of the diligent lead surely to abundance and advantage, but everyone who acts in haste comes surely to poverty.
 		- Proverbs 21:20 - There is precious treasure and oil in the house of the wise [who prepare for the future], But a short-sighted _and_ foolish man swallows it up _and_ wastes it.
 		- Proverbs 27:23 - Be diligent to know the state of your flocks, attend to your herds.